openvnf/pause/README.md

 # Pause

-Implements an executable that is waiting for any of SIGTERM, SIGINT or SIGCHLD signals and exits once received.
+An executable that waits for any of SIGTERM, SIGINT or SIGCHLD signals and exits once received printing timestamp.

 ## Build

 Build process requires the [Go] language.

-To use as an executable binary the following options are available:
+To use as an executable:

 ```
 $ make